cultureandempire/cultureandempire.github.io/cande.md

 ### How Good is Patent Law?

 There are towns in Texas where [the police may follow you](http://www.newyorker.com/reporting/2013/08/12/130812fa_fact_stillman?currentPage=all?mobify=0&intcid=full-site-mobile&mobify=0) if you are an out-of-state driver, black, or Latino.
-They may stop you on the pretext of driving to close to the white line, staying too long in the left lane, or other imagined offenses.
+They may stop you on the pretext of driving too close to the white line, staying too long in the left lane, or other imagined offenses.
 They will ask to search your car, and then claim to smell marijuana.
 If they find money, jewelry, or even an iPhone they like, they will seize it and possibly your car, too.

 They will tell you, "We are seizing your property since we believe it is being used for a crime."
 Then, they will tell you, "We will also file felony charges against you."
 If you are traveling with young children or babies, they will tell you, "We will also seize your children and hand them to Child Protective Services."
 However, if you sign a forfeiture and hand over your valuables, you will be free to leave.
 Whether you are actually charged with a crime or not makes no difference.
 The State files a civil lawsuit against your property; if you want to fight that, you must pay your own legal costs.

 Some police departments get 40% or more of their funding from civil forfeiture.
 In some states, profits sometimes go to charities and then the abuses are not so marked.
 Often the profits are spent on the police themselves, including bonuses for officers involved.
 It is a form of legalized piracy -- highway robbery by the powerful on the weak -- using the cloak of the State.

 The patent system is somewhat like this, though worse.
-Let's back up for a second and see how patent law scores on our ranking system:

-* Gives proportional title over a real investment: 1
+Let's back up for a second and see how patent law scores on our ranking system.
+It gives disproportionate title over paper-thin investments; it has fuzzy and even cryptic boundaries; it is expensive to acquire; it is expensive to enforce; it conflicts with other assets and property systems to an absurd degree; and it has a high cost to society.
+I give it a score of 2 out of 60, and that's only because my scoring system doesn't do negatives.
-* Has explicit and unambiguous boundaries: 1
-* Is cheap or free to acquire the title: 0
-* Is cheap or free to enforce: 0
-* Does not conflict with other assets or property systems: 0
-* Has a low or negative cost to the rest of society: 0

 Let me back up further and explain what a patent actually is.
 It is the exclusive right to use some idea or knowledge (also known as the "invention") in products and services.
 The patent system deifies the "inventor" and the "invention."
 The patent has a list of claims, which describe the specific uses of the idea that the claimant wants to own.
 Patents are checked by examiners, who reject or grant them.
 Examiners tend to assume that a bad patent will be caught by the courts.
 The patent is then used to threaten businesses into paying license fees, exiting the market, or accepting other settlements.
 Patents are judged by specialized patent courts (in the US and soon in Europe), which tend to assume that an examined patent is valid until proven otherwise.

 Patents have a long and contentious history.
 Very roughly, they got their modern form around 1850 to 1870, first being abolished and then reinstituted in Western industrial countries.
-The main arguments for patents were, and are:

-* They protect long and arduous investments from copycats.
-* They encourage investment in new products.
-* They stimulate research and development.
-* They protect small innovators from large predator firms.
-* They are a fair and natural reward to inventors.
-* They are a reward for disclosure of inventions.
-* They are a reward for documentation of knowledge.
+The main arguments for patents were, and are: they protect long and arduous investments from copycats; they encourage investment in new products; they stimulate research and development; they protect small innovators from large predator firms; they are a fair and natural reward to inventors; they are a reward for disclosure of inventions; and they are a reward for documentation of knowledge.

 None of these arguments stand up to real scrutiny, nor does empirical data back them up.
 The largest holder of software patents is IBM.
 Do you know of a single successful software product they have ever made using their patents?
 The largest and most successful software system ever built was the Internet.
 Not a single of its protocols is patented.